Animatron/player/doc/API.md

                                   // this value will be taken

 #### Sizing rules ####

+Be aware that when you pass any size to player, it may resize the canvas only after it was actually created/intialized there, so in most cases it'd be fine to leave canvas `width`/`height` attributes on IFRAME/CANVAS as they are or specify them manually either in CSS or in HTML (in the latter case they need to include pixel ratio), so player will keep this size, if you want canvas to be the same size from the start.

 Player tries to predict the most fitting and smartest way of resizing your scene to the canvas size.
 Since there are a lot of ways to specify canvas size versus scene size (scene size is only set through `anim` section in options or provided in the snapshot project same way) or (TODO) with `setAnimSize` method of player.
 So, player/canvas size is primary, and scene size is secondary, so if these sizes differ, player fits a scene inside itself using black ribbons (without breaking aspect ratio), if required.
 So animation size is never used to resize a player to, except the cases when user forced player to do it (see below).